Community support platform focused on clarity, trust, and action

 Weak action hierarchy

-Apply, donate, and get involved pathways were not visually prioritized soon enough.
+Apply, donate, and get involved pathways were not visually prioritized early enough.

 Navigation misalignment